An algorithm for estimating the crossing number of dense graphs, and continuous analogs of the crossing and rectilinear crossing numbers: Estimating the crossing number

-Let $E_i$ denote the set of curves formed by the short edges of $G_2$ with endpoints in $V_i$, and the extremal sections with an endpoint in $V_i$.
+Let $E_i$ denote the set of curves which consists of the short edges of $G_2$ with endpoints in $V_i$, and the extremal sections with an endpoint in $V_i$.
 By property \textit{(III)} in the statement of Theorem~\ref{teo:regions}, the above construction can be carried out so that each element of $E_i$ has at most $\varepsilon n^2$ crossings with the edges of $G_1$ that have no endpoint in $V_i$, and such that any two elements of $E_i$ have a finite number of points in common.
 There might still be some pairs of elements of $E_i$ which cross more than once, but these multiple crossings can be eliminated by rerouting some of the curves without increasing the total number of crossing between the elements of $E_i$ and the edges of $G_1$ with no endpoint in $V_i$.
-Finally, observe that some pairs of long edges of $E_{G_2}(V_i,V_j)$ may have infinitely many points in common if their non extremal sections coincide.
-Thus, in order to obtain an actual graph drawing, we might have to perturb these edges slightly as in Figure~\ref{fig:4}.
+Finally, observe that some pairs of long edges of $E_{G_2}(V_i,V_j)$ may have infinitely many points in common if their non-extremal sections coincide.
+Thus, in order to obtain an actual graph drawing, we might have to perturb these edges slightly, as shown in Figure~\ref{fig:4}.
 We point out that the resulting drawing $\mathcal D'$ is not necessarily simple.

 The goal now is to bound the expected value of $\mathop{\mathrm{cr}}(G_2,\mathcal{D}')$.
 A long edge of $G_2$ will be called \textit{lonely} if it belongs to $E_{G_2}(V_i,V_j)$ and $e_{G_1}(V_i,V_j)\leq dn^2$.
 Note that $G_2$ has no more than $dk^2n^2\leq C^2d^{1/2}n^2$ lonely edges.
-Delete all the lonely edges from $\mathcal{D}'$, we will later describe how they can be reinserted without increasing the crossing number by too much.
-A crossing point in either of $\mathcal{D}$ or $\mathcal{D}'$ will be called \textit{bad} it there is a $V_i$ that contains an endpoint of each of the two edges involved, and \textit{good} otherwise.
-There are three types of good crossings in $\mathcal{D}'$: the ones that involve two non extremal sections (\textit{type} $1$), those which involve a non extremal section and the interior of an extremal one (\textit{type} $2$), and those that involve a short edge and a non extremal section (\textit{type} $3$), and finally the ones that involve only short edges and extremal sections (\textit{type} 4).
+Delete all the lonely edges from $\mathcal{D}'$; we will later describe how they can be reinserted without creating too many crossings.
+There are four types of crossings in $\mathcal{D}'$: the ones that involve two non-extremal sections (\textit{type} $1$), those which involve a non-extremal section and the interior of an extremal one (\textit{type} $2$), those that involve a short edge and a non-extremal section (\textit{type} $3$), and finally the ones that involve only short edges and extremal sections (\textit{type} 4).